Agoric/documentation/main/getting-started/before-using-agoric.md

 A more detailed explanation follows.

-::: tip Watch: Prepare Your Agoric Environment (Nov 2020) This presentation is a good overview of the Agoric SDK setup process, though a few details are out of date:
+::: tip Watch: Prepare Your Agoric Environment (November 2020) This presentation is a good overview of the Agoric SDK setup process, though a few details are out of date: